 Who uses CTI?

-By pushing information to the agent’s screen, companies can remove the time it takes a customer support rep to change between programs, manually search for customer information.
+By pushing information to the agent’s screen, companies can remove the time it takes an agent to change between programs, manually search for customer information.
 Thus, they can handle calls more quickly in a high-volume call environment and provide faster service.
 With fast access to caller information, including history and context of calls and issues, agents can confidently and quickly solve customer problems.

 Common Functions of CTI: